Year over year, the value of Iceland’s exported goods accelerated by 23.9% from $6 billion in 2021.

 Below are exports from Iceland that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Iceland’s goods trail Icelandic importer spending on foreign products.

-Iceland has highly negative net exports and therefore deep international trade deficits under the energy-related product category mineral fuels including oil plus the vehicles category.
+Iceland has highly negative net exports and therefore deep international trade deficits under the machinery-related product categories.

 Icelandic Export Companies